How would you like to get paid for shopping at CVS?

-You can use them like a gift card.
+You can use them as a gift card.
 They expire after a month, but you can use them anytime, even right away.
-That means you can check out in two transactions, and use the ECB’s from the first check out towards the second check out.
+That means you can check out in two transactions, and use the ECB’s from the first checkout towards the second checkout.

 As mentioned above, you earn ECB’s when you fill prescriptions.
 But you can also get them up by buying items designated as “Extra Buck Offers”.
 These change every week.
 You can check them before going to the store by looking at the weekly ad, and plan your shopping around them.

-The ideal state is to hand over a bunch of ECB’s each time you visit – and by careful selection of your purchases, get a whole bunch more to use next time.
+The ideal state is to hand over a bunch of ECB’s every time you visit – and by careful selection of your purchases, get a whole bunch more to use next time.

 Every time you walk into a CVS, you should head straight for the Extra Care Coupon Center.
 It’s the giant red machine that’s hard to miss.

 The first thing to do is scan your ExtraBuck card in the machine, and see what comes out.

 You will get a whole range of seemingly random coupons, such as $5 off a purchase of $15 or more in the personal care section.